Convex integrals of molecules in Lipschitz-free spaces: Applications to extremal structure

-\begin{corollary} If an extreme point of $B_{\lipfree{M}}$ is majorisable, then it is an elementary molecule.
+\begin{corollary} If an extreme point of $B_{\lipfree{M}}$ is majorisable on annuli, then it is an elementary molecule.

-In particular, if $M$ is uniformly discrete and bounded (or, more generally, radially discrete) then all extreme points of $B_{\lipfree{M}}$ are elementary molecules. \end{corollary}
+In particular, if $M$ is uniformly discrete or radially discrete, then all extreme points of $B_{\lipfree{M}}$ are elementary molecules. \end{corollary}

-This result characterises all extreme points of $B_{\lipfree{M}}$ for bounded, uniformly discrete $M$ when paired together with \cite[Theorem 1.1]{AP_rmi} (or alternatively with \cite[Proposition 5.1]{GPPR}, where the description of extreme molecules for such $M$ was first obtained).
+This result characterises all extreme points of $B_{\lipfree{M}}$ for uniformly discrete or radially discrete $M$ when paired together with \cite[Theorem 1.1]{AP_rmi} (or alternatively with \cite[Proposition 5.1]{GPPR}, where the description of extreme molecules for bounded and uniformly discrete $M$ was first obtained).
 Corollary \ref{cr:extreme_rud} also extends \cite[Theorem 3.10]{APPP}, which asserts that any extreme point that can be written as a positive element plus a finitely supported element must be a molecule.

 Our second result relates to the structure of faces of $B_{\lipfree{M}}$.
-Recall that a \textit{face}, or \textit{extreme subset}, of a convex set $C$ is a nonempty convex subset $E\subset C$ with the property that $x,y\in E$ whenever $x,y\in C$ and $tx+(1-t)y\in E$ for some $t\in (0,1)$.
+Recall that a \textit{face}, or \textit{extreme subset}, of a convex set $C$ is a non-empty convex subset $E\subset C$ with the property that $x,y\in E$ whenever $x,y\in C$ and $tx+(1-t)y\in E$ for some $t\in (0,1)$.
 Extreme points are thus precisely the elements of faces that are singletons.
 Relying on the study of Lipschitz extensions carried out in Section \ref{sec:extensions} we can show that, under an assumption of compactness, the support of any internal point in a face of $S_{\lipfree{M}}$ constrains the supports in the rest of the face through an alignment condition.

 \begin{theorem} Suppose that $S_{\lipfree{M}}$ contains a linear segment $I$, and some element $m$ in the interior of $I$ has compact support.
 Then

 for every $m'\in I$. \end{theorem}